Optimization under Decision-Dependent Uncertainty: Numerical Experiments

 \emph{Experiment 2: Uncertainty Reduction. $\quad$} We compare $z^*$, when reduction is permitted ($\gamma>0$) or not ($\gamma=0$).
 Figure~\ref{figr:12}a shows that $\gamma>0$ reduces $z^*$ (shorter paths), which is independent of \(|\mathcal{V}|\).
 The inset of Figure~\ref{figr:12}a is a magnification, displaying marginal fluctuations that stem from the random nature of graphs.

 \emph{Experiment 3: Graph Size. $\quad$} We observe that not all arcs in the shortest path experience uncertainty reduction ($\tilde{n} < n^*(\Gamma>0,\gamma>0)$), independent of \(|\mathcal{V}|\).
 This is attributed to the non-zero \(c\).
 We also observe that $z^*$ is independent of \(|\mathcal{V}|\), which can be explained by the fact that \(|\mathcal{V}|\) only increases from \(20-50\) and ${n^*(\Gamma>0,\gamma>0)}$ does not change sizably over this range as such the effect on $z^*$ is undetectable.
 We expect \(n^*\) and $z^*$ to increase measurably when \(|\mathcal{V}|\) varies by a few orders of magnitude.
-Further discussion and results are available in the electronic companion.
+Larger experiments come at a significant computational burden and are outside the scope of this study.

+Figure~\ref{figr:12}b illustrates the average $n^*(\Gamma>0,\gamma>0)$ and the average \(\tilde{n}\) for varying \(|\mathcal{V}|\).
+We also observe a slight downward trend of $n^*(\Gamma>0,\gamma>0)$ with increasing \(|\mathcal{V}|\).
+This is because the connectivity within a graph increases with \(|\mathcal{V}|\) as the number of arcs grows faster than the number of nodes, because in the experimental setup, only a fixed fraction of arcs are removed.

 \emph{Experiment 4: Cost of Uncertainty Reduction. $\quad$} The reduction cost $c$ determines the trade-off between accepting the uncertainty level and its reduction.
 It can be expected that an increasing $c$ marginalizes the benefits of reducing uncertainty.
+This means that for a sufficiently low $c$, uncertainty can be reduced in every arc in the shortest path.
+On the other hand, for high $c$, the opposite is true.
 Figure~\ref{figr:35}a (\(|\mathcal{V}| = 30\; \text{and}\; \Gamma = 12\)) shows that for $c\le4$, the average \(z\) can be decreased.
 However for large $c$, the high cost of reduction makes it disadvantageous to reduce uncertainty.
 The price of robustness (difference between the dotted line in Figure~\ref{figr:35}a and \(z^*(\Gamma = 0,\gamma = 0)\) in Figure~\ref{figr:35}b) is constant w.r.t. \(\gamma\) but changes with \(\Gamma\).
 On the other hand, the benefit of interaction decreases with increase in \(c\), as can be observed in Figure~\ref{figr:bor}a.
 Note that the maximum benefit of interaction is calculated by assuming uncertainty is reduced on all the arcs in the shortest path, at zero cost (\(c = 0\)).

 \emph{Experiment 5: Uncertainty Budget. $\quad$} \(\Gamma\) governs the number of arcs that can be affected by uncertainty.
 Figure~\ref{figr:35}b shows that \(z^*\) increases gradually with $\Gamma$ until it reaches the level of the corresponding shortest path length affected by the relative uncertainty $(1+\frac{1}{2})$ and plateaus thereafter.
 This is because increasing \(\Gamma\) beyond a certain point does not have any effect on \(n^*\), since all the arcs in the path are already uncertain and additional budget remains untapped.
 Consequently, the price of robustness increases with \(\Gamma\) and plateaus beyond a certain \(\Gamma\) (not shown).
 An analogous behavior can be observed for the benefit of interaction, as shown in Figure~\ref{figr:bor}b.
 The maximum benefit is achieved at \(c = 0\).